solita/solita.github.com/readme.md

 If already have Ruby 2.x simply update the local gems with ``bundle update``.

 If you currently have Ruby 1.x, you must first install Ruby 2 and then install the packages in the gemfile.
 For Windows, you can get Ruby 2 from http://rubyinstaller.org/downloads/.
 For OSX, you can install Ruby 2 with RVM:

 1. `rvm install 2.2.1`
 2. `rvm use 2.2.1`
 3. `gem install bundler`
 4. `bundle install`

-## Development

-For development, you need Ruby and Jekyll.
-If you want to tweak the CSS, you need Compass.
-Also, if you want to make stuff easier, install foreman.

-1. Install Ruby (above)
-2. Go to your cloned copy of solita.github.com
-3. To install Jekyll, Compass and foreman, type into a command prompt or terminal: `bundle install`
-4. Make sure the install succeeds
-5. Type in: `bundle exec foreman start`
-6. Jekyll and Compass should start!

 ## Technology stack